 Pro Bono Attorney

-How did you feel after you received the result in your case?
+How did you feel during the interview?
 How did your client feel?

 What advice would you give to a lawyer considering taking a case from Esperanza?

 Please take a case!
 Right now, more than ever, we need your help.
 I want to encourage other attorneys to help.
 I would say don't worry if you aren't in the immigration field as Esperanza gives you the materials that you need for a successful case.
 Make sure you are reading all the documents clearly.
 If you follow all the instructions, you should be able to finish the case.
 Also forget your ego, make sure to ask questions from people at Esperanza as they are able help.
 This will be the most important thing you can do as an attorney!